Version 2025-07-08

 This program is a Java program and needs a Java Runtime Environment.
 You can download and install a current JRE from Oracle.

-You should then be able to click on the bridge.jar file that you downloaded from Sourceforge and start the program.
+You should then be able to double click on the bridge.jar file that you downloaded from Sourceforge and start the program.
 If that does not work you can start the program from a command line, using the command

 java -jar bridge.jar